-Net cash provided by operating activities was \$77.0 million for the 52-weeks ended January 28, 2023 compared with net cash provided by operating activities of \$159.5 million and \$197.7 million for the 52-weeks ended January 29, 2022 and January 30, 2021, respectively.
+Net cash provided by operating activities was \$118.7 million for the 53-weeks ended February 3, 2024 compared with net cash provided by operating activities of \$77.0 million and \$159.5 million for the 52-weeks ended January 28, 2023 and January 29, 2022, respectively.
 Operating activities consist primarily of net income adjusted for certain non-cash items and changes in operating assets and liabilities as noted in the bullets below.

-- Non-cash depreciation and amortization expenses have increased in each fiscal year due to capital expenditure investments in new stores, existing store remodels and refreshes, technology enhancements and corporate infrastructure. - Non-cash stock-based compensation expense fluctuates with the number of the equity eligible employees, achievement of performance-based equity awards at greater or lesser than their target level, fluctuations in the price of our common stock and levels of forfeitures in any given period. - Other non-cash adjustments to net income for Fiscal 2022 included a \$13.8 million decrease in the contingent earnout valuation related to City Gear when the earnout was paid.
-Other non-cash adjustments to net income for Fiscal 2021 included \$37.1 million of asset impairment charges with the largest impact resulting from a significant temporary decrease in the market valuation of the Company at the onset of the COVID-19 pandemic, partially offset by a \$1.3 million change in the valuation of the contingent earnout related to City Gear. - Inventory balances in the current year have continued building from much lower levels that were not sustainable in relation to sales growth and customer demand.
-Much of the dollar increase has been driven by product cost increases.
-Inventory levels in the prior two years were reduced significantly due to a surge in demand combined with a disruption in the supply chain that made it difficult to replenish balances. - Changes in accounts payable are due mainly to the timing of payments in relation to inventory receipts.
-The current year higher balance compared to previous periods is due to the timing of inventory receipts throughout the fourth quarter. - Changes in other assets and liabilities are due primarily to the timing of payments related to payroll and changes in incentive-based obligations.
+- Non-cash depreciation and amortization expense increased due to capital expenditure investments in new stores, existing store remodels and refreshes, technology enhancements and corporate infrastructure. - Non-cash stock-based compensation expense fluctuates with the number of equity eligible employees, achievement of performance-based equity awards at greater or lesser than their target level, fluctuations in the price of our common stock and levels of forfeitures in any given period. - Inventory balances in the current year have decreased.
+Strong footwear sales coupled with ongoing liquidation of apparel are the main drivers of this decrease. - Changes in accounts payable are primarily due to the timing of payments in relation to inventory receipts. - · Changes in other assets and liabilities are primarily due to the timing of payments related to payroll and changes in incentive-based obligations.